 - Mention accomplishment with duties

-- Tell why you switched jobs or explain the gap in your work
+- Tell me why you switched jobs or explain the gap in your work

-- Highlight the important parts in italics font or bold.
+- Highlight the crucial parts in italics font or bold.

 - Make use of online Resume templates.

 January 2010 – January 2013

 - Designed and developed up to 7 application projects per year.

 - Formulate project requirements with data analysis teams.